-A mortgage which is entered after the primary loan.
-Called a second due to it being in second lien position to the first mortgage.
+A mortgage entered after the primary loan.
+Called a second mortgage due to it being in a second lien position to the first mortgage.
 See also Secondary Financing.

 Financing obtained, subordinate to the first mortgage, to facilitate closing the first mortgage.
-Also known as a “piggyback” loan.
+See also Piggyback Loan.

-All the steps and operations a lender perform to keep a loan in good standing, such as collection of payments, payment of taxes, insurance, property inspections and the like.
+All the steps and operations a lender perform to keep a loan in good standing, such as a collection of payments, payment of taxes, insurance, property inspections, and the like.

 See Closing Costs.